x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-## Changing the reference of an immutable type
+## `Aliasing: Immutable Types`
-> * Changing the reference of one variable, does not change the reference of the aliases
+Changing the reference of one variable, does not change the reference of the aliases

 ```python